Unco3892/FaceRunner/README.md

-# Face detection and overlay
+# FaceRunner: Face detection and overlay
 ## Introduction

 This project aims to detect faces and some additional overlays from photos or live video streams broadcasted through the webcam.